Best movies to watch on Amazon Prime Video

 Stan & Ollie

 Stan & Ollie tells the true story of one among comedy’s most well-known double acts: Laurel and Hardy.
-Steve Coogan and John C. Reilly take the 2 lead roles and had been acclaimed for a way nicely they embody the late performers, incomes a BAFTA and Golden Globe nomination respectively for his or her efforts.
+Steve Coogan and John C. Reilly take the 2 lead roles and had been acclaimed for the way properly they embody the late performers, incomes a BAFTA and Golden Globe nomination respectively for his or her efforts.
 Watch on Amazon Prime Video

 - Learn our full Stan & Ollie assessment